Due to the demands of social development and the increasing applications of robots, there is a growing need for intelligent robots.

-The core tasks are feature extraction, image segmentation and image recognition.
+The core tasks of a robot vision system are feature extraction, image segmentation, and image recognition.

-How to accurately and efficiently process visual information is a key issue in the vision system.
+The accurate and efficient processing of visual information is a critical issue in developing a reliable vision system.

-At present, the visual information processing is gradually refined, including:
+Currently, visual information processing is being gradually refined, which includes:

 - Compression and filtering of visual information